ArtsyCourseExperts Create Course Guide Image

 Edit Your Course Resources

-Eventually, you’ll have all the basics for your guide and you will have to do a final edit.
+Eventually, you will have all the basics for your guide and will need to do a final edit.

-A good way to do your final edit is to do a read-aloud of all your text.
-Try to review big one-page chunks at a time, even if you hop around.
+A good way to approach this is by reading your text aloud.
+Try to review large sections at a time, even if you skip around.

 During the editing process, you may want to improve the flow by reordering your content.

-Finally, after all this hard work, you may have to remove or trim the low-quality content parts to leave only the best parts.
+Finally, after all this hard work, you may need to remove or trim lower-quality sections to leave only the best content.

 Put Your Course Bonus Into A PDF

-At this point, you may have been editing in MS Word or a Google doc and it’s time to get it ready for production.
+At this point, you may have been editing in MS Word or Google Docs, and now it is time to prepare your guide for production.

-Is your raw content in the right orientation like vertical or horizontal format?
+Is your content in the right orientation, vertical or horizontal?

-Is the document just notes or is it in format that will work?
-You may need to transfer it into a slide deck or slides that will look like a booklet.
-Remember you can take a document or even slides and produce a polished PDF.
+Is the document just rough notes, or is it formatted properly?
+You may need to transfer it into a slide deck or a layout that resembles a booklet.
+Remember, you can turn a document or slides into a polished PDF.

-You’ll also want to take each of the sub-sections and turn those into clean pages or stylized visual containers within your guide.
+You will also want to organize each subsection into clean pages or stylized visual containers to enhance readability and presentation.

 Add A Title Page And Ending

-While you can certainly just jump into your content, you may want to layout your guide with a proper intro and outro.
+While you can certainly jump right into your content, it’s a good idea to structure your guide with a proper introduction and conclusion.

-On the front page, you’ll probably want a nice title page with a proper title or image.
+On the front page, you’ll likely want a well-designed title page with a clear title and an engaging image.

 Examples of content at the end of a guide include: